ts-klassen/qrpc/aws/manual-test.md

 export PROJECT_TAG="qrpc-build-server"
 ```

-Note: Terraform now auto-selects the oldest matching Ubuntu 22.04 AMI by
+Note: Terraform now auto-selects the oldest matching Ubuntu 22.04 AMI and
+builds a golden AMI with Image Builder.
+This can add several minutes to
-default.
-Use `ami_name` to pin a specific image or `ami_name_regex` to change
+`terraform apply`.
+Use `ami_name` to pin a specific image or `ami_name_regex`
-the selection filter.
+to change the selection filter.

 ## 2) Launch an instance from the launch template
 ```bash